What does it mean to major in classics?

 Why is the University of Mississippi a good place to study classics?

-There are six faculty in classics, with areas of specialization in Greek and Roman history and literature, art and architectural sculpture, archaeology, and digital humanities.
+The classics faculty have areas of specialization in Greek and Roman history and literature, art and architectural sculpture, archaeology, and digital humanities.

-UM provides two major ways that students can engage directly with the Mediterranean region and its artifacts, to move learning outside of the traditional classroom and digital images.
+UM provides several major ways that students can engage directly with the Mediterranean region and its artifacts, to move learning outside of the traditional classroom and digital images.
 The department provides financial support for study abroad – archaeological digs, study tours, and whole semesters abroad are among the possibilities.
 There are faculty-led programs during 2 week semesters and summer terms, including study tours to Rome and archaeological field schools studying graffiti in Pompeii.

 There are also UM-affiliated programs in Greece and Italy, with an advantage to our students in terms of admissions and financial aid because of departmental membership.
 The Intercollegiate Center for Classical Studies in Rome is an excellent, intense, classics-centered semester program.
 The American School for Classical Studies at Athens provides an introduction to Greece from antiquity through the modern period, and there is a competitive Eta Sigma Phi Scholarship to this program.
 Finally, Sunoikisis is a consortium that offers a field school at Kenchreai, the port of Corinth in Southern Greece.